-Each Member will be held responsible for the cleanliness of his or her room.
+Each member will be held responsible for the cleanliness of the member's assigned room.
 Beds are to be made daily, all clothing and personal items should be stored neatly, trash cans emptied, and floors free of debris.

 2. Privacy